 Be careful not to track vanity metrics—defined as numbers that don’t help you improve your product.
 If you're trying to promote an article then the meaningful action would be clicks though to read it.
 It doesn’t matter how many likes and retweets you get if no one actually sees the content.

 Social media is full of noise and it's easy to think things are going well just because there is a lot of activity.
 It’s easy to convince yourself that having loads of followers is a big success but they are far from the same thing as active uses or paying customers.
-It’s a better idea to tie this with your website analytics and track how many of those followers are going on to visit your site.
+It’s a better idea to tie this to your website analytics and track how many of those followers are going on to visit your site.

 It’s also worth keeping in mind that what people say on social media is not necessarily the same as what they actually do.
-Take feedback on here with a pinch of salt.
+Take feedback on these platforms with a pinch of salt.
 It’s such an easy, low friction way to communicate that people can say things just to fill their timelines.

 In addition the default on social media is for people to move to the extremes (like saying they’re super happy or very angry) and you tend to get much more negative emotions than you would from people on a phone call.
 If a user is complaining, try to move them to a more nuanced channel for feedback, where you can get to the bottom of their issue.

-There are a lot of options for tracking social performance and I’ve dabbled with a couple of them.
+There are a lot of options for tracking social performance and I’ve only dabbled with a couple of them.
 Buffer (for decent analytics it starts at $99/mo) helps you learn what time of day your posts work and shows quant reaction data for each one.
-Hootsuite (from £19.99/mo) allows you to manage a dashboard of different social feeds and see analytics and reports on performance.
+Hootsuite (from $25/mo) allows you to manage a dashboard of different social feeds and see analytics and reports on performance.

 For finding comments you can always just use the search tools on social sites, which vary in quality.
-If you use Facebook and Twitter ads you gain access a lot of demographic data on users who engage, which can help you learn more about your audience.
+If you use Facebook and Twitter adverts you gain access a lot of demographic data on users who engage, which can help you learn more about your audience.

 This is particularly true if you are looking to design an online service that interacts with people's daily lives.
 If you're designing an app which helps people make healthier decisions when out shopping in supermarkets, you'd better go out and get a good understanding of how people actually shop first.